-Staff has reviewed the property holdings of the City Council and has found that potential conflicts exist; in that members have property holdings within 500 feet of the Open Space Districts listed below by City Council member.
-Consequently, pursuant to California Code of Regulations Title 2, sections 18700 and 18702.2(a)(8), this item presents a disqualifying real property-related financial conflict of interest under the Political Reform Act (Cal.
-Gov't Code § 87100, et seq.) for the members identified below:
+Staff has reviewed the property holdings of the City Council and has found that potential conflict exists; in that members have property holdings within 500 feet of the Open Space District listed below by City Council member.
+Consequently, pursuant to California Code of Regulations Title 2, sections 18700 and 18702.2(a)(7), this item presents a disqualifying real property-related financial conflict of interest under the Political Reform Act (Cal.
+Gov't Code § 87100, et seq.) for the member identified below:

-Mayor Salas: For Open Space District Nos.
-9, 10, and Towne Center Maintenance District, which are the subject of Resolution C of this action.
+Mayor Salas: For Open Space District 10, Eastlake Maintenance District No. 1 (ELMD#1) Zone E, and Towne Center Maintenance District which is the subject of Resolution C of this action.

-Council Member McCann: For Open Space District No. 1, which is the subject of Resolution E of this action.
-For Open Space District No. 20 (Zone 7), which is the subject of Resolution D of this action.
+Council Member McCann: For Open Space District 1, which is the subject of Resolution D of this action.

-Council Member Padilla: For Eastlake Maintenance District No. 1 (ELMD #1) Zone C, which is the subject of Resolution F of this action.
+Council Member Padilla: For Eastlake Maintenance District No. 1 (ELMD#1) Zone C, which is the subject of Resolution E of this action.

-Staff Is not independently aware, and has not been informed by any City Council member, of any other fact that constitute a basis for a decision-maker conflict of interest in this matter.
+Staff is not independently aware and has not been informed by any City Council member, of any other fact that may constitute a basis for a decision-maker conflict of interest in this matter.

-Staff has reviewed the property holdings of the City Council and has found that potential conflicts exist; in that members have property holdings within 1,000 feet, but beyond 500 feet of the boundaries of the property which is the subject of this action.
-Staff has determined that the decision would change the parcel's development potential, income-producing potential, highest and best use, character, and/or market value.
-Consequently, pursuant to California Code of Regulations Title 2, sections 18700 and 18702.2(a)(8), this item presents a disqualifying real property-related financial conflict of interest under the Political Reform Act (Cal.
-Gov't Code § 87100, est seq.) for the members identified below:
+Staff has reviewed the property holdings of the City Council and has found that Mayor Salas and Council Member McCann have real property holdings within 1,000 feet of the boundaries of the property which is the subject of this action.
+However, to the extent that any decision would have a reasonably foreseeable financial effect of the member's real property, the effect would be nominal, inconsequential, or insignificant.
+Consequently, pursuant to California Code of Regulations Title 2, sections 18700 and 18702(b), this item does not present a real property-related conflict of interest under the Political Reform Act (Cal.
+Gov't Code § 87100, et seq.).